SergioMSH/fusionauth-quickstart-drupal-web/README.md

 Next, we want to create a database for the Drupal application.
 Open the PHPMyAdmin page at http://localhost/phpmyadmin and create a new database named `changebank`.
 Select the `changebank` database and then click the `Import` tab.
 Click the `Choose File` button and select the `changebank.sql` file located in the `changebank` directory.
 Click the `Go` button to import the database.

-Restart XAMPP.
+Restart your web server.
 Once it has started up again, open a browser and navigate to http://dev.changebank.com.
 You should see the Drupal application running with the example database.

 ### Further Information